Adumbrati0n/Adumbratiion-Site/README.md

 ## $whoami

-Hi all, i am a final year cybersecurity and business student aspiring to be a cybersecurity professional in the near future.
+Hi all, i am a recent cybersecurity and business graduate aspiring to be a cybersecurity professional in the near future.
 I have a special interest in blueteaming and i like to reverse malware and learn digital forensics alongside threat intelligence in my own spare time.
 My Blog and links are accessible below.
 Thanks for coming!

 ## $cat Blog.txt
 * [GrapheneOS - What is it?](https://adumbration-25713.medium.com/grapheneos-what-is-it-1489ad6f4b6d)